yancy47/Mod-1---Game-On-/README.md

 The game should have the following

-1. Must have two players
+1. Must have two players so two paddles and a moving ball.
-2. A win state
+2. Must use up and down arrows to move paddles to prvent the ball from getting hitting the wall.
-3. A lose state
+2. The winner will be the first player who reaches 5 points.
-4. A way to keep playing if the game is not over
+3. A loser will be the one who got their wall hit five times.
-5. Multiple rounds to play - a round must begin, end, and there must be a way to check if the game should continue or the overall game is won or lost
+5. Multiple rounds to play

 Let the Game Begin!!!